hipache/hipache/test/README.md

 The name of the test file should match the name of the tested/required module.

-If possible, keep things separated - test each module from its own file, and only that.
+If possible, keep things separated - test each module from its own test file, and only that.

 Functional
 ----------

-<!> Right now, functional tests use python <!>

 Functional testing should rather be organized following usage families.
 Eg: